Elwinmage/ha-reef-card/README.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

 > [!CAUTION]
+> This card is on early developpement and should only be install for test purposes.
-> Under developpement, first version will be release in few weeks!
+> The first version will be published in hacs standard library in few weeks.

 > [!NOTE]
 > Help is welcome, feel free to [contact me](https://github.com/Elwinmage/ha-reef-card/discussions/1).